Fujifilm GF 30mm f/3.5 R WR Review

 Image Quality

 I have nothing to complain about when it comes to image quality from the GF 30mm f/3.5 R WR.
-As I have come to expect from Fujinon GF lenses, colors are wonderful, and images are sharp into the corners of the frame.
+As I have come to expect from Fujinon GF lenses, colors are wonderful, and images remain sharp even in the corners of the frame.

 Canada Place, Vancouver, Fujifilm GFX100 II, GF 30mm f/3.5 R WR @ f/9